Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Peers are only strictly required to maintain:

-* Enough information regarding Beliefs to participate in the consensus algorithm (about one day of orderings and transactions?)
+* Enough information regarding Beliefs to participate in the consensus algorithm (about one day of orderings and transactions - exact limit TBC)
 * The current State for the CVM

 The storage system therefore allows garbage collection to be performed on a periodic basis, so that unused historical storage can be reclaimed.
 Garbage collection is done on a mark+copy basis, where currently used storage is copied to a new data file, and after which the old data file can be safely discarded.
 This could theoretically be performed concurrently with ongoing Peer operation in a future version.